minorua/Qgis2threejs/README.md

 Exaggeration degree of terrain.
 This value also affects height of some 3D objects such as cylinder and extruded polygon.
 The default value is 1.5.

 * Vertical shift
-Vertical shift of objects.
+Vertical shift for objects.
 If you want to export terrain of narrow area and high altitude, you should adjust the object positions to be displayed at the center of browser by changing this value.
 If you set the value to -1000, all objects are shifted down by 1000 (meters).

 * Background
 Sky-like gradient background is selected by default.
 You can change it to a solid color.